 My husband and I visited a typical Zambian village set on the Zabezi River about 30 miles from the historic colonial city of Livingstone, which is very close to the Zimbabawe border.
 The evidence of the anti-corruption campaign came in the form of a billboard that I happened to capture while driving in Livingstone.
 Although the people lived in small mud huts and structures, they did not live in the same poverty that we see in cities like Trenton and Newark.
 The main difference is that these people feel safe in their villages and there is little evidence of violence within these communities.

-adults looked very happy and were pleased to see us, even though in most cases we did not speak the same language.
+The children and the adults looked very happy and were pleased to see us, even though in most cases we did not speak the same language.

 The villagers who did speak English were complimentary about their country and the government.
 They seemed quite concerned